 He knew that by mid morning the snow would thaw and under the constant pressure of the cannonade it would turn into brown gray soup unfit for man or machine.
 The crews went through the motions: take the target coordinates, verify them, lug and load the heavy shells, stand clear, pull the lanyard and fire.
 By this time the whole process had lost any meaning to the Captain.
 He could not tell the difference between the sharp report of the guns from the babble on the battery’s radios or the constant stream of instructions yelled back and forth between the crews.

 Sergeant Mays handed him a steaming cup of tea.

 “Won’t be for long in this awful cold, Sir,” said Mays with a lopsided grin.

 Rivers downed the beverage in one long gulp, “Thanks.”

 “I reckon no Gunner has seen this type of action since the days of Bonnie Prince Charlie–,Sir” said the Sergeant.
-A gloved hand hovered his cup to protect the contents from the unusually bitter cold.
+He covered his cup to protect the contents from the unusually bitter cold.

 “We didn’t start this, Sergeant,” said Rivers.

 Rivers eyes focused on small convoy moving north along New Passage Road, “Seems the rest of the troop finally caught up–” Three massive explosions erupted from underneath the convoy.
 Giant fountains of earth and pavement went up through the air.
 Rivers joined the others in taking cover inside their vehicles.
 As the dust settled, fires burned along the road.